-A wide variety of mechanical, optical, and telescopic sights can be installed directly on the upper MIL-STD-1913 rail (examples, Fig. 25), either on the upper receiver portion of the rail or on the Free Floating Rail System.
-For sight alignment and zeroing, follow the instructions of the sight and scope manufacturers.
-General mechanical sight alignment information is depeicted in Fig. 26-27.
+A wide variety of mechanical, optical, telescopic sights and accessories can be installed directly on the upper MIL-STD-1913 rail (example, Fig. 25), either on the upper receiver portion of the rail or on the four quadrants of the Free Floating Rail System.
+For sight alignment and zeroing, follow the instructions of the scope manufacturers.

-NOTE: Do not overtighten scopes, aimers, or any other accessories mounted on any of the MIL-STD-1913 (Picatinny) rail surfaces of the MR556A1.
+NOTE: Do not overtighten scopes, aimers, or any other accessories mounted on any of the MIL-STD-1913 (Picatinny) rail surfaces of the MR762A1.
 Overtightening can damage the rails.